Frequently Asked Questions

 The Moodle Learning Management System is designed to be very secure.
 Students are enrolled in the platform and provided with a username and password required for login to give them student access to the courses in which they are enrolled.
-The site is hosted by a reputable webserver, and the package is regularly updated by the Moodle Administrator.
+The Department of Education Third Party Services identified Learnbook (Moodle) as a Minimal Risk.

 How do I find out about how my child is performing in the program?